SDU-eScience/UCloud/infrastructure/wiki/README.md

 ### Git Repository

-SDUCloud uses a [git repository](https://git-scm.com/) for all SDUCloud related code and documentation.
+UCloud uses a [git repository](https://git-scm.com/) for all UCloud related code and documentation.
 The root of the repository contains a directory for every software module.